trevor-james-nangosha/trevor-james-nangosha.github.io/docs/blog/posts/week_3.md

 ## What's next?

-In next week's blog post, we shall extend our library to include a custom `Card` component similar to that found in Boostrap and also add basic tests to our project.
-See you then!!👋🏿👋🏿
+In next week's blog post, we shall extend our library to include a custom `Card` component similar to that found in Boostrap. <!-- We shalll also add basic tests to our project. --> See you then!!👋🏿👋🏿